-“It looks like somebody already did that.”
-He said, sitting on the edge of her bed.
+“It looks like somebody already did that,” he says, sitting on the edge of her bed.
 Butterfly drops her head.
 Nice going, Kid.
 He leans in and says, “Do you need me to take care of somebody, Ana?”
-He was very serious, but Butterfly burst out laughing.
+He’s very serious, but Butterfly bursts out laughing.
 Whew!
 Nice recovery.

 “Mooooooooooooom,” Marlow said, singing the word.
 “You gone ruin my rep.”

 “You’re only 16, you don’t have a rep yet,” Butterfly says.
 She puts her hand on Marlow’s cheek.
 He flinches at first, then settles into her touch.
 I know that flinch only too well.
 He’s been abused, and his face was often one of the targets.
 “Anyway, it’s kinda cool to have people want to look out for me that way.
 Thanks for having my back.”
 Having her back?
 Yikes!
 This is a new language for me.

 “It’s all good,” Marlow says, and I can see his entire body relax.